 Saltwater Farm Example: Shrimp Intensive Operation

-Shrimp farming is where the aquaculture monitoring cost calculation gets really stark, because the stakes are higher, the environment is harsher, and the margins for error are thinner.
+Shrimp farming is where the case for continuous monitoring gets really stark, because the stakes are higher, the environment is harsher, and the margins for error are thinner.

 Farm profile: